Know the difference between a carpet, rug and a dhurrie with this handy guide

 1. Area rugs are typically used to mark and highlight a certain section or space.

 2. Rugs are usually made of wool, silk, jute, coir, cotton and synthetic fibres.
-They can be hand-knotted, hand-tufted or even machine-made.
+They can be hand-knotted, hand-tufted or even

 3. Their designs are intricate and detailed and involve textural interplays of different kinds.